 Tamara Louks

-As an independent consultant, Louks also provides services to artists and organizations in project management, communications, partnership development, and grant writing and assessment.
-Her work spans municipal, corporate, academic, and non-profit sectors.
+Louks advocates for arts and culture initiatives and resources in her home community of Cambridge and Waterloo Region, Ontario, and serves on the Waterloo Region Community Foundation Arts Grant Committee.
+As an independent consultant with work spanning municipal, corporate, academic, and non-profit sectors, Louks also provides services to artists and organizations in project management, partnership development, and grant writing and assessment.
+From 2018-2020, she led the feasibility study of a $15M co-working space and professional studios at Wilfrid Laurier University Brantford campus which included the City of Brantford and surrounding counties (Brant, Norfolk, Haldimand) and Six Nations of the Grand River, developing a professional podcast studio, Podcaster in Residence program, and community workshops.
 From 2011-2018, Louks was Executive Director of the Grand River Film Festival hosting an annual festival, short film competition, industry day, secondary school programs, as well as year-round screenings as part of the TIFF Film Circuit.
 She also served as Arts Coordinator for the Cambridge Centre for the Arts at the City of Cambridge leading a multi-disciplinary arts program, gallery, gift shop, and artist residency.
-Past work with other key players in the culture sector include Idea Exchange, d3 Artworks, Cambridge Symphony Orchestra, and Kitchener-Waterloo Art Gallery, along with providing both volunteer hours and community arts consultation for individuals and organizations as the owner of dab: Developing Arts & Business.
+Past work with other key players in her local culture sector include Idea Exchange, d3 Artworks, Cambridge Symphony Orchestra, and Kitchener-Waterloo Art Gallery.